Wishmater/svelte-drizzle-trpc-test/README.md

 ---
 # Now:
 - Drizzle ORM relations.
-  - Add tags to post, backend should create only relations.
-  - Add some kind of fully dependant relation (that should be created/destroyed with its parent)
+  - Add some kind of fully dependant relation (that should be created/destroyed with its parent).
+It should also be a dynamic form.
+  - Implement query to optionally filter posts by user and tag.
+- Implement an async shadcn combobox (probably with an API endpoint).
+Use it for user select in posts query filters.
-- Easily using search params to store state (to test, do users page options to show all, only admin, or only guests).
+- Easily using search params to store state.
+To test, add options to posts page to filter by user or by tag.
 - Implement auth with cookies sessions, include logging user, and sending user data to frontend via load().
 User data will be passed around in locals.user once loaded in logging middleware.
 - (PARTIALLY IMPLEMENTED) Easily using cookies to store persistent state.
 To test, do one that changes.
 - More shadcn components